 Blogging about why you are so passionate about your work will also help you prove that your company isn’t just trying to make money.
 These posts will prompt potential customers to look at your work from a new perspective and understand that your utmost goal is making their lives easier.

-What are the Best Web Analytics Tools for Businesses?
+What Are the Best Web Analytics Tools for Businesses?

 Entrepreneurs often emphasize the importance of data.
-Some of them seem to view data as the “be-all, end-all” of running a small business.
+Some seem to view data as the “be-all, end-all” of running a small business.
 You can’t blame them.
 Before we explain why we must first establish the kind of data these entrepreneurs are referring to.
 In this context, data is essentially a synonym for “web analytics”.
 Tools that measure web analytics are designed to gauge the performance of your company’s website.

 You can see how many website visitors end up buying your products.
 You’ll also see which pages your website visitors spend the most time on and various other useful metrics.
 The more advanced analytics tools gauge the performance of your digital marketing materials as well.
 You can see which marketing materials are bringing in the most website visitors.
 However, these might not be the same materials that are bringing in the most customers.